williamgilpin/howto/howto_pythononwindows.md

 	$ python -i

-## Using MinGW and msys
+## DEPRECATED: Using MinGW and msys

-msys is a bash shell, but you have to add Anaconda to the path by creating a .bashrc or .bashprofile in the home directory (wherever the shell starts you out when if first opens).
-Note: there is a later version, msys2, that may have more active development
+msys is the MinGW bash shell, but you have to add Anaconda to the path by creating a `.bashrc` or `.bashprofile` in your home directory (wherever the shell starts you out when if first opens).
+There is also a successor, msys2, that may have more active development

-+ Install MinGW
-+ Install msys
-	+ edit msys apearance by right clicking the top bar of an open shell window
-+ Install Emacs for Windows:
-	+ Download 7zip archive from SourceForge and right click to extract with 7zip
-	+ ?????